 This matters because it tells you:

-The Host Pack and quote include worked examples for two realistic group sizes — so you can see exactly where the break-even point lands before you commit to a date.
+At pricier venues, break-even can climb into the 8 to 10 range.
+Which number applies to you depends on venue rate, group size, and your own costs.
+The Host Pack and quote include worked examples for two realistic group sizes so you can see exactly where the break-even point lands for your retreat before you commit to a date.

 It’s true — Mexico is not the cheapest place to host a retreat.
 Bali is cheaper.
 Guatemala is cheaper.